NicolaiRidani/django-cms/docs/who-is-behind-django-cms/index.rst

 ===========

 Work groups are the heart of our open-source project.
-A work group is a temporary or permanent group of :ref:`Community Heros <https://www.django-cms.org/en/community-heros/>`_ who work together on a single or several tasks (feature requests, bugs or improvements).
+A work group is a temporary or permanent group of `Community Heros <https://www.django-cms.org/en/community-heros/>`_ who work together on a single or several tasks (feature requests, bugs or improvements).

 Learn more about work groups and the joining process here